What is Brain Aneurysm?

 Flow diverter surgery

-- Eating a balanced diet of whole grains, fruits, vegetables, meat and low-fat dairy products.
+- Eating a balanced diet of whole grains, fruits, vegetables, meat, and low-fat dairy products can further help in maintaining a healthy and fit body.

 These small lifestyle changes may help significantly to manage Brain Aneurysms.